Indie music: Emergence as a style

 In the late 1970s, certain UK independent labels (such as Rough Trade, Factory, Fiction, and Mute) contributed to the emergence of a distinct musical style found in indie music, which was influenced by post-punk and new wave.
 Important albums that contributed to this style include Joy Division's Unknown Pleasures (1979) and Depeche Mode's Speak & Spell (1981).
-Released on Rough Trade, Inflammable Material (1979) was the first independently-released album to sell over 100,000 copies.
+Released on Rough Trade, Inflammable Material (1979) was the first independently released album to sell over 100,000 copies.
 By the 1980s, the indie pop band the Smiths, signed with Rough Trade, "came to exemplify indie both musically and culturally" according to The Conversation.
 The Smith's authentic sound contrasted with the common highly produced pop music of the time.

 The UK Indie Chart was first compiled in 1980, and independent distribution became better organized from the late 1970s onward.
 In 1986, NME released the compilation album C86, which was influential to the development of indie music.
 In the United States, independent music was first spread by in the 1980s by college radios and thus dubbed college rock (also later termed modern rock and alternative rock).
 Defining American albums of this era include Sonic Youth's Daydream Nation (1988) and Pixies' Doolittle (1989).

-However, unlike the UK, this music was not referred to as "indie" until the 2000s.
+Indie rock was also heavily promoted by magazines like SPIN throughout the 1980s and 1990s, and books celebrating American indie bands of the era include Our Band Could Be Your Life and Gimme Indie Rock.

 Indie music reached wide commercial success in the 1990s, especially with Britpop bands like Blur, Pulp, and Oasis.
 As well, American grunge bands like Nirvana, Pearl Jam, and the Smashing Pumpkins received mainstream success.
 In 1991, the Grammys added an Alternative section to its awards ceremony, for "non-traditional form[s]" existing "outside of the mainstream music consciousness".